 - Customer Lifetime Value Including Margin: This takes into consideration the profit margin.
 The profit margin is the final amount that reaches you subtracting all other variable costs involved.
 This is constant and varies from business to business.

 Customer Lifetime Value Including Margin = Average Order Value (AOV) X Purchase Frequency (f) X Profit margin (m)

 - Customer Lifetime Value by Segment: This takes into consideration the customer variance.
 This means that different customers have different needs and spending tendencies.
 While averages are easier to understand the bigger picture, you must create segments to analyze target customers and their spends better.
 This metric is calculated using the same above-mentioned formulas for different segments.
 This will help gain a better understanding of specific customers.
 These segments can be based on location, modes of distribution, select marketing campaigns, and more.

 Why should businesses calculate Customer Lifetime Value?

 CLV helps you numerically analyze your spends and project future spends and growth.
 It also helps you determine how much money you can spend to acquire new customers based on the revenue you generate.

 Additionally, you can evaluate the financial impact on your customers when you rebrand, run special discount campaigns, change your pricing and more.

 A huge aspect of a customer’s user experience depends on the end-to-end experience.
 This includes having a neat online store, clear check-out instructions and a seamless, secure way to pay.

-Whether you are a micro, small or medium enterprise, Instamojo has you covered.
-Built exclusively to meet MSME needs, Instamojo doesn’t just help you set up payments gateway for your business but also provides you various free tools and a free online store to start, manage and grow your business online!
+Whether you are a micro business, small business, or medium business, Instamojo has you covered.
+Built exclusively to meet MSME needs, Instamojo doesn’t just help you set up a payment gateway for business but also provides you various free tools and a free online store to start, manage and grow your business online!